syncfusion-content/angular-docs/angular/AutoComplete/Getting-Started.md

 ---
 layout: post
-title: Getting-Started
+title: Getting Started with Angular AutoComplete Component | Syncfusion
-description: getting started
+description: Learn here about getting started with Syncfusion Angular AutoComplete component, its elements, and more.
 platform: Angular
 control: Autocomplete
 documentation: ug
 ---

-# Getting Started
+# Getting Started with Angular AutoComplete

 The [Angular AutoComplete](https://www.syncfusion.com/angular-ui-components/angular-autocomplete) control is a textbox control that provides a list of suggestions based on your query.
 When you enter text into the text box, the control performs a search operation and provides a list of results.
 There are several filter types available to perform the search.